macroman321/gshare_ui_tests/README.md

 1. Run: ```> npm install```
 2. After the npm completes installation you can run the tests using cucumber:

-Running all tests using Linux Gamecredits variant on the Staging environment:
+Run all tests using Linux Gamecredits variant on the Staging environment:

-    ```> ./run.sh linux gamecredits stage```
+    > ./run.sh linux gamecredits stage

-Running login tests using Windows Gamecredits variant on the Production environment:
+Run login tests using Windows Gamecredits variant on the Production environment:

-    ```> ./run.sh windows gamecredits prod features/log_in.feature```
+    > ./run.sh windows gamecredits prod features/log_in.feature

 ### Who do I talk to about this framework ###